adrianco/spigo/README.md

 SIMulate Interactive Actor Network VIsualiZation - simianviz - also visualize the simian army in action (not yet implemented).

-Current work in progress adds context to each message for request tracing, adds containers to the naming hierarchy and adds configurable filters to hide the extra levels when they aren't being used.
+Current work in progress adds context to each message for zipkin style request tracing, adds containers to the naming hierarchy and adds configurable filters to hide the extra levels when they aren't being used.
 The new -f option turns up filtering to produce a graph of services rather than nodes.
 Nodes also now have fake IP addresses.
 Docker compose yaml files can be converted to architecture json using
 ```
 $ ./compose2arch -file compose.yaml > arch.json
 ```